paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-066-domestic-volunteer-services.md

 **(c) Public awareness and recruit activities; dissemination of information; reimbursement of costs; coordination; obligation of funds**

-(1) The Director, in conjunction with the personnel described in subsection (b)(2)(C) of this section, shall engage in public awareness and recruitment activities.
+(1) The Director, in conjunction with the personnel described in subsection (b)(2)(C), shall engage in public awareness and recruitment activities.
 Such activities may include—

   (A) public service announcements through the Internet and related technologies, radio, television, and the print media;